 There are still other places to turn for guidance if neither the financial institution nor the ombudsman came through.
 "If you have a complaint, escalate your concern until you get satisfactory resolution,” says Patricia White, executive director of Credit Counselling Canada/Conseil en credit du Canada.
-The Financial Consumer Agency of Canada is a good place to start.
+She points to the Office of the Superintendent of Financial Institutions and/or the Financial Consumer Agency of Canada.

 Think twice before cancelling your card

 Maybe out of frustration you swear it’s time to cut up that credit card and cancel it.
 Be careful, because doing so can impact your credit rating.

 “More and more lenders are looking at your credit profile and your credit score to identify your capacity to meet obligations on your debts,” Schwartz says.
 “This [cancelling a card] could hurt your credit score," he warns.